Menu Search through site content What are you looking for?

 • In a sensitive case arising from two minor plaintiffs’ allegations of sexual abuse by a former teacher, Alison’s educational institution client admitted liability, but challenged the nature and extent of plaintiffs’ alleged injuries.
 Following a 3-week trial, the jury awarded millions less than plaintiffs’ pre-trial demands.

-• The plaintiff alleged that she sustained serious injuries when she tripped and fell over a piece of heavy machinery located on the premises owned by Alison’s client.
+• The plaintiff alleged that she sustained serious injuries after being injured by a piece of heavy machinery located on the premises owned by Alison’s client.
 Following a 2-week trial, the jury returned a defense verdict.

 Alison obtained summary judgment rulings on the following key issues: